 Is Nettle Tea a Diuretic?

-Diuretic qualities in Herbal Tea have their benefits.
-This is because extra fluid in the body makes it hard for the heart and several other parts of the body to work correctly.
+Extra fluid in the body makes it hard for the heart and several other parts of the body to work correctly.
 By enabling the excretion of excess fluid, you are taking the strain off numerous organs.

 Dr Robert Kachko, President of the American Association of Naturopathic Physicians, says: “Nettle is diuretic, it increases urine output and removal of uric acid.”

-Is There Caffeine in Nettle Tea
+Is There Caffeine in Nettle Tea?

-Nettle Tea contains no leaves from the Camellia sinensis (Tea) plant.
+Nettle Leaf Tea contains no leaves from the Camellia sinensis (Tea) plant.
 This means that it is not technically a “Tea” in the conventional sense.

 But how does this play out when it comes to Nettle Tea benefits?
 It’s worth recognising the fact that some people, particularly caffeine-sensitive individuals, experience side effects from caffeine such as jitteriness and sleeplessness.